junghanss/UCEMA-Algorithms_DS/ReadMe.md

 # UCEMA - Algorithms & Data Structures Course

-Algorithms and Data Structure Course taken at [Universidad del CEMA](https://ucema.edu.ar/) on the second semester 2020.
+Algorithms and Data Structures Course taken at [Universidad del CEMA](https://ucema.edu.ar/) on the second semester 2020.
 This repository is for academic and professional purposes only, no exams or specific solutions are available.

 ## Content